srosca/JavaScript-Garden/doc/ro/array/constructor.md

 it is highly recommended to use the array literal - `[]` notation - when creating new arrays.

 ##Constructorul `Array`

-Deoarece constructorul `Array`  este neclar in felul in care foloeste parametrii, este recomandat sa fie folosita notarea array literal - `[]` pentru a creea un array nouwhen creating new arrays.
+Deoarece pentru constructorul `Array`  modul de folosire al parametrilor este ambiguu, este recomandata folosirea notatiei literale - `[]` - pentru a crea un sir nou.

     [1, 2, 3]; // Result: [1, 2, 3]
     new Array(1, 2, 3); // Result: [1, 2, 3]